Anand2489/GIF_JQuery/README.md

 # GIF_JQuery

-App for gif search using JQuery
+GIF search app build using API of GIPHY.

+The app is build using JQuery.